AlexeyAndrianov/donkey_backend_challenge/README.md

 for quite some time (there may be tens of thousands of bikess and bikes may have already a lot of historical locations) and we expect non-trivial traffic on the `bikes/:id` enddpoint

+The data store is sqlite for simplicity.
+If you need to add any other datastore feel free to do so.
+Same regarding any additional libraries.

+Please create a Pull Request with your solution.